 The average scholarship size is about \$3,800, which is approximately 39 percent of the average expenditure per student at Arizona's district schools.
 There is no cap on scholarship values and students may receive more than one scholarship.
-Students from low-income families and those who have switched from the public school system may also receive scholarships via the other tax-credit scholarship programs in addition to the Original Individual Income Tax Credit Scholarship Program that is available to all students.
-Tax credits are worth 100 percent of the value of the contributions to scholarship organizations, but only \$6 million in tax credits are available annually, which is equivalent to only 0.06 percent of Arizona's total K-12 current expenditures.
+Students from low-income families and those who have switched from the public school system may also receive scholarships via the other tax-credit scholarship programs in addition to the original scholarship program that is available to all students.
+Tax credits are worth 100 percent of the value of the contributions to scholarship organizations, but only \$6 million in tax credits are available annually, which is equivalent to only 0.06% of Arizona's total K-12 current expenditures.